What causes dry skin on legs & face

 - Occupational factors: Frequent hand washing or outdoor work may worsen symptoms

-- Evaluations for eczema, psoriasis, dermatitis, or other skin conditions
+- Assistance with the management of eczema, psoriasis, dermatitis, and other skin conditions

-- Clinical assessment for necessary medications, such as medicated creams or barrier-repair treatments, where clinically appropriate
+- Clinical assessment for medications, including medicated creams and other dry skin management, where clinically appropriate

-- Online Medical cert for work or school
+- Online medical certificates for work or school, where clinically appropriate

-- Guidance on home care and long-term skin barrier maintenance
+- Guidance on home care strategies and long-term skin barrier maintenance

 Conclusion